Table 6.48 — EEs for EAs whose label begins with M

 DRILL_MINEFIELD A training <MINEFIELD> for use in military drills.
 36

-DRILLING_PRHBT Creating an <EXCAVATION> on the <WATERBODY_FLOOR> with a drill is prohibited.
+DRILLING_PRHBT Creating an <EXCAVATION> on the <WATERBODY_FLOOR> with a drill is prohibited; drilling prohibited.
 37

 DRILLING_RSTRCT Designated by an appropriate authority, within which creating an <EXCAVATION> on the <WATERBODY_FLOOR> with a drill is restricted in accordance with certain specified conditions; drilling restricted.
 38

-ECOLOGICAL_RESERVE Managed so as to preserve the relation of <LIVING_ORGANISM>s to each other and to their surroundings; ecological preserve.
+ECOLOGICAL_RESERVE Managed so as to preserve the relation of <LIVING_ORGANISM>s to each other and to their surroundings; ecological reserve.
 39

 ENTRY_PRHBT Navigation and/or anchoring is not permitted; entry prohibited.
 40

-ENTRY_RSTRCT Designated by appropriate authority, within which navigation is restricted in accordance with certain specified conditions; entry restricted.
+ENTRY_RSTRCT Navigation is restricted in accordance with certain specified conditions; entry restricted.
 41

 EVAPORITES Evaporites are present.
 42